PlanBCode/inkscape-bim-scripts/README.md

 The overarching idea is that the floorplan SVG file creates a single source of truth, a sort of visual database, which can then be used to generate various other artifacts.

+## License

+All code in this repository is licensed under the MIT license.
+See comments in the individual files for the full copyright notices and license text.